Vistella (Calcifediol) in Australia: Monthly Vitamin D for Deficiency

 When should calcifediol be used instead of regular vitamin D?

-Consider calcifediol (Vistella) for patients with malabsorption syndromes, liver disease, obesity not responding to cholecalciferol, medications affecting hepatic CYP450 enzymes, or when rapid correction of vitamin D deficiency is clinically required.
+Consider calcifediol (Vistella) for patients with malabsorption syndromes (Crohn's, coeliac, post-bariatric surgery), liver disease impairing vitamin D conversion, obesity not responding to cholecalciferol, medications affecting hepatic CYP450 enzymes (rifampicin, phenytoin, carbamazepine), when rapid correction of deficiency is clinically required, or when patients remain deficient despite compliant cholecalciferol supplementation.

 What are the side effects of Vistella calcifediol?

-The main risk is hypercalcaemia (high blood calcium) if doses are excessive.
-Symptoms include nausea, vomiting, weakness, excessive thirst, frequent urination, and confusion.
+The main risk is hypercalcaemia (high blood calcium) if doses are excessive or if the patient has predisposing conditions.
+Symptoms include nausea, vomiting, poor appetite, constipation, weakness, excessive thirst, frequent urination, and confusion.
 Patients should report these symptoms to their doctor immediately.
+Patients with granulomatous diseases (sarcoidosis) or those taking thiazide diuretics are at higher risk.